Federal Contractor Merger and Acquisitions & Government Contract Novations

 The Anti Contract Assignment Clause prohibits the assignment of contracts issued by the federal government.
 However, FAR 42 novation law does have some leverage to novate a contract to the buyer.
-Buyers and sellers, and parties involved in mergers and acquisitions should seriously assess how the transaction impacts the company’s small business status (if applicable), and whether the FAR novation clause allows for the possibility of getting a novation agreement approved by the contracting officer.
-Buyers and sellers and their attorney should seriously address the following questions.
+Buyers and sellers, and parties involved in merger and acquisitions should seriously assess how the transaction impacts the company’s small business status (if applicable), and whether the FAR allows for the possibility of getting a novation agreement approved by the contracting officer.
+Buyers and sellers and their attorneys should seriously address the following questions.

-- Can the seller force specific performance if the contracting officer disapproves the novation agreement?
+- Can the seller force specific performance if the contracting officer disapproves of the novation agreement?

-- Would there be a violation of the Anti Assignment Clause if the transaction is consummated without the government’s approval?
+- Would there be a violation of the Anti Assignment Act if the transaction is consummated without the government’s approval?

 - Can the seller be subjected to continuing performance under the original government contract or face suspension and debarment?

 Novation agreements in government contracts are generally not required when there is a stock purchase.
 Under the FAR novation clauses, the contracting parties are generally still the same as when the contract was awarded.
 However, although the FAR Clause suggests that a novation agreement is not required, the practical point is that parties involved in a stock purchase should still have legal counsel in the event that the contracting officer somehow has an issue with the government’s risk on non performance of the original contract or the interest of the government as a result of the purchase and sale.

 - What happens if the contracting officer brings up the issue of anticipatory repudiation?